Category: The Devil’s Playbook

 Psychologists often refer to this as the “arrival fallacy” or the post-achievement slump, where the sudden drop in dopamine and adrenaline leaves us emotionally exposed.

-It is the crushing Monday morning reality that follows the Sunday miracle.
+It is the Monday morning reality that follows the Sunday miracle.

 The Elijah Syndrome: A Case Study in Collapse

-One of the most profound examples of this psychological and spiritual collapse is found in the life of Elijah.
-We find his story right after an extraordinary, mountaintop victory.
+One of the most vivid examples of this collapse is found in the life of Elijah.
+We find his story right after an awesome mountaintop victory.

 Elijah has just come from Mount Carmel, where he repaired God’s altar and witnessed a literal fire-from-heaven victory over hundreds of false prophets (1 Kings 18:16-39).
 He is at the absolute peak of his spiritual and professional authority.
 He has publicly championed truth and won a definitive battle against the cultural tide of his day!

-Then, a single message arrives from Jezebel, the fierce leader of the opposition.
+Then, a single message arrives from Jezebel, the king’s wife and fierce leader of the opposition.
 She sends a messenger with a direct and terrifying death threat.

 The Success Hangover